lwade/euca-wiki/eucabot.md

 ## Bug management<a id="bug_management"/>

 Eucabot can provide short summaries and quick links to bugs in any of several bug trackers.
-It can sometimes to simple bug management as well.
+It can sometimes do simple bug management as well.

 ### Eucalyptus JIRA